Maximise your tax return

 - costs involved in buying your property such as conveyancing fees and stamp duty

-- the amount you borrow for the property
+- the principal amount you borrow for the property

 - loan balances for the property

-When it comes to tax deductions, there are differences between repairs, maintenance and capital expenditure.
+When it comes to tax deductions, there are differences between repairs, maintenance and capital improvements.

-- Repairs are generally made to fix the wear and tear or damage that occurs to your property as a result of renting it out.
-If you are replacing something that’s worn out or damaged, it’s likely to be a repair.
-An example of a repair is fixing a broken kitchen cupboard
+- Repairs are generally made to fix the wear and tear or damage that occurs to your rental property.
+An example of a repair is fixing a broken kitchen cupboard.

-- Maintenance, as the name suggests, generally involves keeping the property in a good and tenantable condition.
+- Maintenance generally involves keeping the property in a good condition.
 If you’re preventing or fixing deterioration of an item, it’s likely to be maintenance.
-An example of maintenance would be painting an interior wall
+An example of maintenance would be painting an interior wall.

-Repairs and maintenance costs may be fully tax deductible in the year they were incurred, so long as the expense occurred as a result of you renting out the property and the property was rented on an ongoing basis or was genuinely available for rent.
+Repairs and maintenance costs may be fully tax deductible in the year they were paid, so long as the expense occurred as a result of your property being genuinely available for rent.

-Capital improvements must be depreciated or claimed as capital works deductions or as plant and equipment depreciation over time.
+Capital improvements must be depreciated or claimed as capital works deductions, or as plant and equipment deductions, over time.

 Don’t forget to claim depreciation at tax time

-Research shows 80 per cent of property investors fail to take advantage of property depreciation at tax time and therefore miss out on thousands of dollars in their pocket.
+Research shows 80 per cent of property investors fail to take full advantage of property depreciation and miss out on thousands of dollars in their pocket.

-During FY 2017/18, BMT found residential property investors an average first year deduction of almost $9,000.
+During the 2018/19 financial year, BMT found residential property investors an average first year deduction of almost $9,000.